Macrometacorp/docs/docs/photoniq/p3/manage-access.md

 ---
-sidebar_position: 90
-title: Manage P3 API Keys
+title: Manage P3 Access
+sidebar_label: Manage access
+sidebar_position: 20
 ---

-import Tabs from '@theme/Tabs';
-import TabItem from '@theme/TabItem';
+Managing access to the P3 service ensures secure operations

+## Change Password

+1. Log in to your PhotonIQ Performance Proxy dashboard.
+2. Click your user icon in the upper right corner, then click **Settings**.
+3. In the **Current Password** field, enter your current password.
+4. In the **New Password** field, enter your new password.
+5. Click **Change Password**.

+## Manage API keys

-This page provides information to help you manage your P3 API keys.
+API keys help you to manage and interact with the P3 REST APIs.

-## Create New API Key
+### Create New API Key

 Perform the following steps to create a new API key.